0zyt/resock/README.md

 # resock
-resock is a high performance proxy that support SOCKS5 and Websockets
+resock is a high performance proxy that supports SOCKS5 and Websockets which use little goroutine do many processing.

 ## Requirement:
 Go 1.16